oazabir/HackerSpray/README.md

 ![HackerSprayLogo.png](docs/HackerSprayLogo.png)

-A .NET library to defend websites and web APIs against brute force and Denial-of-service attacks.
+**A .NET library to defend websites and web APIs against brute force and Denial-of-service attacks.**

+Features:

-Protect login, registration, password reset pages against brute force and DOS attacks.
+ * Protect login, registration, password reset pages against brute force and DOS attacks.

-Block users from performing any action too many times.
-Prevent too many hits from any IP or IP Range.
-Blacklist/Whitelist specific IP, IP range, username, URLs, transactions for a period.
+ * Block users from **performing any action too many times**.
+ * Prevent too many hits from any IP or IP Range.
+ * Blacklist/Whitelist specific IP, IP range, username, URLs, transactions for a period.

-An example scenario is a Bank Login page, where brute force password attempts on user accounts and DOS attack on Login page are regular event.
+An example scenario is a Bank Login page, where brute force password attempts on user accounts and DOS attack on Login page are a regular event.
-Using this library, you can protect login page from brute force attacks, blocking too many usernames from certain IPs, or too many hits from range of IP trying to do DOS attack, or even simple 3 invalid login attempts per username, per 15 mins.
+Using this library, you can protect login page from brute force attacks, blocking too many usernames from certain IPs, or too many hits from a range of IP trying to do DOS attack, or even simple 3 invalid login attempts per username, per 15 mins.

-This high performance, very lightweight library protects you from hitting the database too many times on pages and APIs that are prone to attacks, thus lowering webserver and database CPU, increasing scalability of the overall application.
+This high performance, very lightweight library protects you from hitting the database too many times on pages and APIs that are prone to attacks, thus lowering web server and database CPU, increasing the scalability of the overall application.

 # How it works

-Hacker Spray uses Redis to maintain high performance counters for actions and origin IPs.
+Hacker Spray uses Redis to maintain high-performance counters for actions and origin IPs.
-Clients call ``HackerSpray.Defend(key, ip)`` to check if a certain key or IP has made too many hits.
+Clients call ``Hacker.Defend(key, ip)`` to check if a certain key or IP has made too many hits.
 Clients can maintain blacklists for key, IP or IP Range.
-HackerSpray checks against too many hits on a key, too many hits on a IP, or IP falling within blacklists.
+HackerSpray checks against too many hits on a key, too many hits on an IP, or IP falling within blacklists.
 It also allows blacklisting a certain key for a certain IP or blocking a certain key for all IPs on-the-fly.
 Handy when you want to block a user out of certain URLs.